 15. The ceremony will be guided by procedures for the planning and management of the ceremony.

 16. A media release naming recipients is prepared and embargoed until the Citizens’ Awards Ceremony.

 17. The names of the recipients are published on the Citizens’ Awards honours board following the Citizens’ Awards Ceremony.

 18. If a recipient is subsequently found guilty of an offence punishable by a term of imprisonment of two years or more, that person will be notified immediately that their name will be removed from the Citizens’ Awards honours board without delay.

-This policy shall be reviewed three yearly from the date the policy was adopted unless required at an earlier date.
+This policy shall be reviewed six yearly from the date the policy was adopted unless required at an earlier date.